Set up Gloo Mesh

 prometheus-server-57cd8c74d4-2bc7f 2/2 Running 0 30s

-3. Save the external address and port that were assigned by your cloud provider to the Gloo OpenTelemetry (OTel) gateway load balancer service.
+3. Save the external address and port that your cloud provider assigned to the Gloo OpenTelemetry (OTel) gateway service.
 The OTel collector agents in each workload cluster send metrics to this address.

 4. Create a workspace that selects all clusters and namespaces by default, and workspace settings that enable communication across clusters.
 Gloo workspaces let you organize team resources across Kubernetes namespaces and clusters.
 In this example, you create a global workspace that imports and exports all resources and namespaces, and a workspace settings resource in the gloo-mesh-config namespace.
 Later, as your teams grow, you can create a workspace for each team, to enforce service isolation, set up federation, and even share resources by importing and exporting.